CirroBuild/FrostiDocs/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

   Photo by <a href="https://unsplash.com/photos/a_PDPUPuNZ8">Martin Adams</a> on <a href="https://unsplash.com">Unsplash</a>
 </Banner>

-We recently improved PostgreSQL wire protocol in QuestDB to support ingesting messages via Kafka streams.
+We recently improved the PostgreSQL wire protocol in QuestDB to support ingesting messages via Kafka streams.
 At its heart, the implementation uses an IODispatcher component, which we thought readers might find interesting to hear about.
 This component is a generic core subsystem that is now used to handle all